NGL: Natural Garment Language for Training-Free Sewing Pattern Estimation: Introduction

+Motivated by this, we propose \dsl{} (Natural Garment Language), a new DSL that expresses garment structure in descriptive, semantically meaningful terms that can be robustly queried via natural-language prompts.
+NGL represents garments using compact, human-interpretable attributes such as garment type, length, neckline shape, sleeve structure, fit, flare, and asymmetry, rather than requiring VLMs to predict low-level pattern parameters directly.
+We use NGL as the interface in a fully training-free inference pipeline, in which a pre-trained VLM extracts NGL specifications from an input image, and a deterministic parser converts them into GarmentCode parameters to generate valid sewing patterns.
+This representation eliminates the need for task-specific model training and naturally extends to multi-layer garments.

-We evaluate our method on the Dress4D \cite{wang20244d} and CloSe \cite{antic2024close} benchmarks, as well as on a newly collected set of approximately 5k in-the-wild fashion images.
+We evaluate our method on the Dress4D \cite{wang20244d} and CloSe \cite{antic2024close} benchmarks, as well as on a newly collected set of approximately 250 in-the-wild fashion images.
 Our approach achieves state-of-the-art results on standard metrics such as Chamfer Distance and F-score, while also receiving higher perceptual scores in both human and GPT-based evaluations.
-These results demonstrate that accurate sewing pattern estimation can be achieved without costly data collection and model training.

-In summary, our main contributions are: \begin{itemize} \item To the best of our knowledge, the first training-free approach for sewing pattern estimation from a single image, capable of handling both single-layer and multi-layer garments. \item \dsl, a garment DSL optimized for VLM prompting, along with a deterministic parser that converts \dsl{} descriptions into GarmentCode parameters. \item An empirical demonstration that modern VLMs, when guided by domain knowledge and structured prompting, can match or surpass trained models in garment reconstruction task. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item \dsl, a novel garment DSL optimized for VLM prompting, along with a deterministic parser that converts \dsl{} into GarmentCode parameters. \item To the best of our knowledge, the first training-free approach for sewing pattern estimation from a single image, capable of handling both single-layer and multi-layer garments. \item An empirical demonstration that modern VLMs, when guided by domain knowledge, can match or surpass trained models in the garment reconstruction task. \end{itemize}